 This was new to me.
 “Original crew?
 Garland, what are you talking about?”

 I was almost in shock.
 My entire body went numb.
 Over a thousand souls were lost in a terrorist attack at the National Space Science Research compound.
 Religious fundamentalists fire bombed the place.
-No wonder Captain Finch took whatever crew was assigned him.
+No wonder Captain Finch took what crew was assigned him.
 The man must have been in deep mourning.
 Why didn’t anyone tell me?
 Why didn’t I figure it out?”

 “Garland, could we get Tim Leary to go back in time and…”